 Jurists have expressed different views about the aim and performance of law.
 It’s well-known that law could be a dynamic concept which keeps on changing with time and place.
 It must change with changes in society.

-Law, in the modern sense, is considered not as an end in itself, but it is a means to an end.
+Law, in the modern sense, is considered not as an end in itself but as a means to an end.
 This end is securing social justice, most theorists agree that law is an instrument of securing justice.

 Salmond noticed, “Law is a body of principles recognized and applied by the state in the administration of justice”.